oelhaik/FunctionalityScripts/README.md

 # FunctionalityScripts

-Some useful C#/Python/SQL functionality scripts
+Some useful C#/Python/SQL functionality scripts I've created over the years.
+Mostly used for some quick solutions and has some reusability